waterinstitute/repository_template/src/models/Readme.md

-# A guide to Flood Predictor's training approach
+# A guide to the ML models's training approach

-Flood Predictor is composed of many models representing flood maps at regular 1 inch increments in runoff.
-Each of those models is trained against flood maps from many hucs created with the use of a Generalized Extreme Value distribution to determine which pixels are flooded for each runoff value.

 To select the best performing training run, we log a set of tags, hyperparameters, and metrics.
 Each of these is listed in detail below.